utz82/tiatune/readme.txt

 Features
 ========

-- 16-bit frequency dividers (accurate pitch within <1% margin)
+- 16-bit frequency dividers (accurate pitch within <0.15% margin)
-- sample rate: 10.4 KHz
+- sample rate: 13.5 KHz
 - per-step tempo, 6-bit tempo resolution
+- BPM (~2.5 BMP granularity).

 Limitations
 ===========

 - 100% CPU time used, cannot render graphics at the same time as playing music
-- fairly large player (520 bytes with demo music, was 1147 bytes)
+- fairly large player (517 bytes with demo music, was 1147 bytes)
-- no support for AUDC waveform 2 (yet)

 The TIAtune source is designed to be assembled with the ACME cross-assembler.